 b.
-The U.S. and Canada had earlier, in connection with the plan for completion of long distance calls by a single operator, been divided into Numbering Plan Areas (NPAs), each of which had a three-digit Numbering Plan Area Code (which are known today by civilians as Area Codes).
-In this second phase of the numbering plane renovation, it was arranged that no to central offices in an NPA would have the same central office code.
+The U.S. and Canada had earlier, initially in connection with the plan for "dialed" completion of long distance calls by a single operator, been divided into Numbering Plan Areas (NPAs), each of which had a three-digit Numbering Plan Area Code (which exist today, and are known by civilians as just Area Codes).
+In this second phase of the numbering plane renovation, it was arranged that no two central offices in an NPA would have the same central office code.
 The result was of course that in an NPA, no two lines had the same telephone number.
 The combination of the NPA code and the 7-digit "local" number for a line (that is, its 10-digit telephone number was in fact unique across all of the U.S. and Canada.